AlexKMarshall/minibar-legacy/README.md

 ## In Use

-The app is designed primarily for mobile use, so for best results on desktop, view the app in responsive mode by opening the browser devtools, and selecting a mobile device such as Pixel 2 from the device dropdown
+The app is designed for mobile use, so for best results on desktop, view the app in responsive mode by opening the browser devtools, and selecting a mobile device such as Pixel 2 from the device dropdown